serlo/api.serlo.org/deploy/README.md

 ### Serlo DB Dump

+In your first deployment, you will need to import the existing data into mysql and postgres containers.
+Manually dump the production databases.
+Take a look at `staging/dbsetup.sh` for some inspiration on how to import the data.

-You need to set up the cronjob for dumping the database for staging.
+Afterwards, You need to set up the cronjob for dumping the database for staging.

 Set up the Gsutil.
 You need the credentials of a service account in order that the script runs correctly.